Ideal games and Ramsey sets: Abstract

 \section{Abstract}

-It is shown that Matet's characterization (\cite{mate}) of $\mathcal{H}$-Ramseyness relative to a selective coideal $\mathcal{H}$, in terms of games of Kastanas (\cite{kas}), still holds if we consider semiselectivity (\cite{far}) instead of selectivity.
-Moreover, we prove that a coideal $\mathcal{H}$ is semiselective if and only if Matet's game-theoretic characterization of $\mathcal{H}$-Ramseyness holds.
-This gives a game-theoretic counterpart to a theorem of Farah \cite{far}, asserting that a coideal $\mathcal{H}$ is semiselective if and only if the family of $\mathcal{H}$-Ramsey subsets of $\N^{[\infty]}$ coincides with the family of those sets having the abstract $Exp(\mathcal{H})$-Baire property.
-Finally, we show that under suitable assumptions, semiselectivity is equivalent to the Fr\'echet-Urysohn pro\-perty.
+It is shown that Matet's characterization (\cite{mate}) of the Ramsey property relative to a selective co-ideal $\mathcal{H}$, in terms of games of Kastanas (\cite{kas}), still holds if we consider semiselectivity (\cite{far}) instead of selectivity.
+Moreover, we prove that a co-ideal $\mathcal{H}$ is semiselective if and only if Matet's game-theoretic characterization of the $\mathcal{H}$-Ramsey property holds.
+This lifts Kastanas's characterization of the classical Ramsey property to its optimal setting, from the point of view of the local Ramsey theory and gives a game-theoretic counterpart to a theorem of Farah \cite{far}, asserting that a co-ideal $\mathcal{H}$ is semiselective if and only if the family of $\mathcal{H}$-Ramsey subsets of $\N^{[\infty]}$ coincides with the family of those sets having the abstract $\mathcal{H}$-Baire property.
+Finally, we show that under suitable assumptions, for every semiselective co-ideal $\mathcal H$ all sets of real numbers are $\mathcal H$-Ramsey.